 How many days go by where you did nothing to move toward your big goals?

-If you don’t purposefully carve time out every day to progress and improve — without question, your time will get lost in the vacuum of our increasingly crowded lives.
+Probably too many.
+Life is busy.
+If you don’t purposefully carve time out every day to progress and improve, then without question, your time will get lost in the vacuum of our increasingly crowded lives.
 Before you know it, you’ll be old and withered, wondering where all that time went.

 If you don’t, it simply will not get done.
 By the end of your day, you’ll be exhausted.
 You’ll be fried.
 There will be a million reasons to just start tomorrow.
 And you will start tomorrow — which is never.